adamfranco/harmoni/README.txt

 Current Version Notes
 ---------------------
-This release includes a fix to allow Harmoni to run under PHP 5.1.
+This release fixes a few minor issues with the ErrorHandler.
+See the Change Log for details.

 Downloads